sahandevs/JumpKingPlus/_docs/modding/hitboxes.md

     </tr>
     <tr class="exclusive">
       <td>Wind gradients</td>
-      <td>16 values that determinates the intensity of the wind</td>
+      <td>16 values that determines the intensity of the wind</td>
       <td>From 12.5% to 200% of the original wind strength based on the gradient</td>
       <td><div class="rectangle-gradient" style="background-image: linear-gradient(to right, rgb(192,255,0), rgb(207,255,0));"></div>RGB(192,255,0) to RGB(207,255,0)</td>
     </tr>
     <tr class="exclusive">
       <td>One-way wind gradients (LEFT)</td>
-      <td>16 values that determinates the intensity of the wind, the wind will never change direction.</td>
+      <td>16 values that determines the intensity of the wind, the wind will never change direction.</td>
       <td>From 12.5% to 200% of the original wind strength based on the gradient</td>
       <td><div class="rectangle-gradient" style="background-image: linear-gradient(to right, rgb(208,255,0), rgb(223,255,0));"></div>RGB(208,255,0) to RGB(223,255,0)</td>
     </tr>
     <tr class="exclusive">
       <td>One-way wind gradients (RIGHT)</td>
-      <td>16 values that determinates the intensity of the wind, the wind will never change direction.</td>
+      <td>16 values that determines the intensity of the wind, the wind will never change direction.</td>
       <td>From 12.5% to 200% of the original wind strength based on the gradient</td>
       <td><div class="rectangle-gradient" style="background-image: linear-gradient(to right, rgb(224,255,0), rgb(239,255,0));"></div>RGB(224,255,0) to RGB(239,255,0)</td>
     </tr>